 If you receive ATP Livslang Pension, payments will stop when you die, i.e. no one can inherit your pension.

 The lump sum decreases by DKK 15,000 each year following the year after you reach the Danish retirement age.
-Your cohabitant must make a request for the payment of the lump sum no later than five years after the date of your death.
-Five years after you reach the Danish retirement age, the amount will lapse entirely.
+5 years after you reach the Danish retirement age, the amount will lapse entirely.

 Conditions for receiving payment

-- You would have been able to get legally married during the last two years before the death
+- You would have been able to get legally married during the last 2 years before the death,

-- You have shared the same registered address for the last two years before the death
+- You have shared the same registered address for the last 2 years before the death,

-- The deceased has been a member of ATP Livslang Pension for at least two years after 1 January 2002 and has paid the equivalent of at least two full years of contributions to ATP Livslang Pension.
+- your deceased cohabitant has been a member of ATP Livslang Pension for at least 2 years after 1 January 2002 and has paid the equivalent of at least 2 full years of contributions to ATP Livslang Pension, and

-- The death occurred no later than five years after the deceased reached the Danish retirement age.
-Danish retirement age depends on your year of birth.
+- the death occurred no later than 5 years after the deceased reached the Danish retirement age.
+The Danish retirement age depends on your year of birth.

 Which documents are needed?

-In addition to the death certificate your cohabitant also need to send those following documents to request payment of the lump sum:
+Your cohabitant need to send those following documents to request payment of the lump sum:

-- Documentation that you have shared the same registered address for at least two years prior to death
+- Documentation that you have shared the same registered address for at least 2 years prior to death (read more under here)

-- A color copy of your passport or other picture ID
+- A color copy of the living cohabitant's passport or other picture ID

 Complete the following form to request payment of the lump sum: